 While Queens has been slower to gentrify than its neighbors, it’s catching up quick.
 New apartment complexes are popping up everywhere, especially close to Manhattan.
 These residences are attracting new New Yorkers and businesses to Queens like never before.
 This younger group of professionals, artists, and entrepreneurs are transforming Queens into the new, hip borough.

 If you’re a foodie, Queens is the place to be.
 The borough is known for its authentic cuisines from Thai to Greek.
 Queens, as the most diverse urban area in the country, truly masters its food meaning it's all authentic and delicious.

 The public transportation system of New York City is expansive and reliable.
-However, the subways in Queens don’t service the full borough.
+That said, the subways in Queens don’t service the full borough.
 In many neighborhoods, cars are required for transportation, or a healthy patience for the bus is needed.
 Queens has the reputation of resembling suburbia, and when you get far enough out into the borough, you understand why.

-|Bedrooms||Rent||Rent / ft²|
+|Bedrooms||Rent||Rent / sqft|

 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

 Queens is located within the New York - Newark, NY - NJ - CT Urban Area.
 This area currently has 18,812,161 residents in 6,707,347 households.
 Out of the total population, 40.12% of the residents speak another language at home instead of English.
-The majority of the inhabitants in this urban area are currently unmarried and have a median age of 37.8.
+The majority of the inhabitants in this urban area are currently unmarried and have a median age of 38.

-When looking at residents older than 25, 25.16% have graduated from high school, 22.38% have a bachelor's degree, and 15.92% have obtained their master's degree or above.
+When looking at residents older than 25, around 25.16% have graduated from high school, 22.38% have a bachelor's degree, and 15.92% have obtained their master's degree or above.
 Employment rate is typically around 59.7% and the median income in this urban area is $68,319.